Average Rent Prices in Twin Falls

 How does Twin Falls compare to other west cities?

-Among western cities in our database, Twin Falls ranks near the middle for rent prices.
+Among western cities in our database, Twin Falls ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Pocatello and Boise.
 Use our comparison tool to see exact category-by-category differences.

-How much does rent prices cost in Twin Falls?
+How much does rent cost in Twin Falls?

 What's the most common mistake people make with rent prices in Twin Falls?